This post was last updated on November 20, 2014 to include new images and a recipe video.

 - 1 cup heavy whipping cream

-- 1 tsp. freshly grated nutmeg, plus more for garnish
+- 1 tsp.ground nutmeg, plus more for garnish

 - 1 tsp. vanilla extract

 - Combine milk, cloves, cinnamon and condensed milk over low heat in a deep sauce pan until the mixture is no longer chilled and is heated through.
 Slowly increase the heat to medium and bring the mixture to a low boil.
 Careful not to allow a rolling boil.

 - In a medium bowl, combine the eggs and sugar.
 Beat eggs using a stand mixer, electric mixer or by hand until lightened in color and fluffy.

 - Slowly temper the eggs by adding about 1 tbsp. at a time of the hot milk mixture into the egg and sugar mixture.
 Once enough of the milk mixture is in the egg mixture, pour it all back into the sauce pan.
 Heat over medium heat for 3-5 minutes, stirring frequently, until thickened.
 You will know it's thick when you can leave a clean line on the back of a spoon (see picture above).